JoaoPdSsilva/JoaoPdSsilva/README.md

 This project has enhanced my skills in front-end and back-end development, including HTML, CSS, JavaScript, SQL and PHP.
 It also helped me improve my knowledge in web hosting, database management, and user experience design.

+<b>Personal Project - CifraSync 🎼<br></b>
+CifraSync is a mobile application designed to help musicians synchronize song chords and lyrics in real time during rehearsals, performances, or worship sessions.
+The application allows one user (the admin) to control the song being displayed while other participants follow the same content simultaneously on their own devices.
+This eliminates the need for manual navigation and ensures everyone stays synchronized.

  <h2>Competitions I've Participated In</h2>
 <ul>
 <li>Robotics Marathon - Organized by CPS in 2019</li>